zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `noWait` will be renamed to `wait`. `wait` will default to true.
 This change will happen on both `.components.[x].manifests` and `.components.[x].charts`.
 - `.components.[x].actions.[default/onAny].maxRetries` will be renamed to `.components.[x].actions.[default/onAny].retries`.
 - `.components.[x].actions.[default/onAny].maxTotalSeconds` will be renamed to `.components.[x].actions.[default/onAny].timeout`, which must be in a [Go recognized duration string format](https://pkg.go.dev/time#ParseDuration).

+### Package Templates

+The Zarf v1alpha1 schema allows for package templates during create using the ###ZARF_PKG_TMPL_*### format.
+This functionality will be removed in the v1beta1 schema.
+To replace this functionality, a new command `zarf package template` will be introduced.
+This command will take in a zarf.tpl.yaml file, and will output a zarf.gen.yaml file based on the go templating result.
+The command will accept a flag `--set` to set templates and a flag `--set-file` which will accept a file with defined go templates.

+Remote components will be introduced as the spiritual successor to skeleton packages within v1beta1.
+If a remote component includes templates, users will be required to run `zarf package template` then run `zarf package publish`.
+There will be no templating during create.
+This differs from Skeleton packages today which are published before templating, and templated on create.

+The `.gen` extension will be used to easily discern between generated and included packages.
+It will also make it simple to ignore these files within Git repositories.
+When `zarf package create`, or any other relevant command, is run on a directory, it will first look for a `zarf.yaml` then fallback to a `zarf.gen.yaml`.

+`zarf package template` would follow component imports, so running `zarf package template` on a package that has a `.import.path` pointing to a directory containing a `zarf.tpl.yaml` will template the file.
+Since zarf.yaml files can have custom names if `import.path` points to a file called `<name>.yaml.gen`, then `zarf package template` will look for a file called `<name>.tpl.yaml`.
+Each file will be templated separately, so if a user creates import paths using package templating, their import paths will be searched for `zarf.tpl.yaml` files with the above logic.

+Package templates will be required to have a value, otherwise the command will fail.

+The deliminator for go templates during `zarf package template` will be `[[ ]]`.
+This will separate package templates from the standard go template deliminator `{{ }}` which are used during on deploy actions.

 ### User Stories (Optional)